XixiJ5656/Video-Streaming-App/README.md

 ## Important

 This APP is deployed on Firebase.
-However, the layout has been changed after deployment.This issue has not been solved yet.
-Please check the app via localhost:3000.

 The firebase HOSTING URL is :https://video-streaming-app-9103c.web.app

 Tools/libraries used :